 IPR&D is considered an indefinite-lived intangible asset and is assessed for impairment annually or more frequently if impairment indicators exist.
 When performing the impairment assessment, the Company first assesses qualitative factors to determine whether it is necessary to recalculate the fair value of its acquired IPR&D. If the Company believes, as a result of the qualitative assessment, that it is more likely than not that the fair value of acquired IPR&D is less than its carrying amount, it calculates the fair value using the same methodology as described above.
 If the carrying value of the Company's acquired IPR&D exceeds its fair value, then an impairment charge is taken and the intangible asset is written-down to its fair value.
-During the fourth quarter the Company deemed the value of the IPR&D to be zero for the year ended December 31, 2016 as it has no plans to advance the technology or use it in any future clinical development activities.
-The result was a write-off of \$0.2 million.
-For the year ended December 31, 2015, the Company determined that there was impairment of its IPR&D of \$0.3 million.
-The Company performed its annual impairment test of its IPR&D as of December 31, 2015 using an income approach, including a discount rate of 13%, applied to probability-adjusted after-tax cash flows.
+During the fourth quarter the Company deemed the value of the IPR&D to be zero for the year ended December 31, 2016 as it had no plans to advance the technology or use it in any future clinical development activities.
+The result was a write-off of \$0.2 million for the year ended December 31, 2016.
+The Company performed its annual impairment test of its IPR&D as of December 31, 2016 using an income approach, including a discount rate of 13%, applied to probability-adjusted after-tax cash flows.
 The Company believes that the assumptions are representative of those a market participant would use in estimating the fair value of the IPR&D.